-We and NASD are in the process of consenting to the issuance by the SEC of a Report of Investigation pursuant to Section 21(a) of the Securities Exchange Act.
-The proposed report follows an investigation concerning whether a broker-dealer improperly reported trades in 2002 in order to obtain rebates available under the then existing market data plan and complied with its net capital obligations, and whether we appropriately responded to facts related to such conduct.
-The proposed report emphasizes the regulatory responsibilities of an SRO, such as NASD, that delegates responsibilities to or among separate entities, and entities that have been delegated such responsibilities, such as us.
-According to the proposed report, we did not adequately communicate certain information relating to possible violations of the securities laws by a broker-dealer to NASD.
-The proposed report acknowledges a series of measures each has undertaken in response to this investigation.
-The proposed report does not otherwise impose any remedies.
-The Staff of the SEC has recommended that the SEC issue the proposed report, but it is subject to review and approval by the SEC.
+In February 2005, the SEC issued a Report of Investigation pursuant to Section 21(a) of the Securities Exchange Act, which follows an investigation concerning whether a broker-dealer improperly reported trades in 2002 in order to obtain rebates available under the then existing market data plan and complied with its net capital obligations, and whether we appropriately responded to facts related to such conduct.
+The report emphasizes the regulatory responsibilities of an SRO, such as NASD, that delegates responsibilities to or among separate entities, and entities that have been delegated such responsibilities, such as us.
+According to the report, we did not adequately communicate certain information relating to possible violations of the securities laws by a broker-dealer to NASD.
+The report acknowledges a series of measures each has undertaken in response to this investigation.
+The report does not otherwise impose any remedies.